freddychenyouren2/cs3219-ay2425s1-project-g52/README.md

 ## Conclusion

 You are now set up locally and can explore the app.
 You can check out our [developer guide](DeveloperGuide.md) to learn more.

+DUMMY WORDS TO PUSH